"

 Points 2, 3, and 4 are considered econometric problems with model specification.

 The travel cost method evaluates the expenses incurred travelling to make use of a good, service, or resource.
-The number of visits to a site is postulated to be a function of the travel cost and socioeconomic variables.
+The number of visits to a site is postulated to be a function of travel cost and socioeconomic variables.
 The travel cost itself is a proxy for the price to use the good, service, or resource.
-The travel cost method is widely applied to recreational sites such as national parks, sporting fields, fishing, and tourism.
+The travel cost method is widely applied to recreational sites and activities, such as national parks, sporting fields, fishing, and tourism.

 Suppose we wish to estimate the value of a national park.
 We expect that the number of visits demanded by an individual depends on the price (P), the price of substitute activities (P_{sub}), the individual’s income (Inc), and the preferences (Z) of the individual such that we can estimate the following equation: